Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-17-trust-anchors.md

 ---
 title: Security and trust
+subtitle: Know your trust anchors.

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/nate-grant-QQ9LainS6tI-unsplash.jpg
   caption: "Photo credit: [**Photo by Nate Grant on Unsplash**](https://unsplash.com)"
 ---
+## Security and trust
 Know your trust anchors.

 ## Trust
 In the end security relies on trust.
 A solution will most likely have several different trust anchors such as: